konstin/poc-monotrail/Readme.md

 # Proof Of Concept: Monotrail

 This proof of concept shows how to use python packages without virtualenvs.
 It will install both python itself and your dependencies, given a `requirement.txt` or a `pyproject.toml`/`poetry.lock` in the directory:

 ```
+pipx install monotrail # or `pip install monotrail`
 monotrail run python my_script.py
 ```